NOAA-EPIC/uifcw2025/Day1/README.md

 Open the MacOS terminal application and type the following commands to generate a public/private key pair on your local system:

 ```
-ssh-keygen -t ed25519 -f /Users/<username>/.ssh/id_ed25519_student{1-30}
+ssh-keygen -t ed25519 -f /Users/<username>/.ssh/id_ed25519
 ```

-where `username` is replaced with your actual username, and `{1-30}` is replaced with your assigned number.
+where `username` is replaced with your actual username.

 The output from the command should look like the following lines except that username is replaced with your username:

 ```
 Generating public/private ed25519 key pair.
-Enter passphrase for "/Users/gpetro/.ssh/id_ed25519_student3" (empty for no passphrase):
+Enter passphrase for "/Users/gpetro/.ssh/id_ed25519" (empty for no passphrase):
 Enter same passphrase again:
 ```